m14r41/CyberSecurity-Interview/VAPT/README.md

 - ```availability```

-  A vulnerability is a flaw, loophole, oversight, or error that can be exploited to violate the system security policy.
+  A vulnerability is a flaw, loophole, oversight, or error that can be exploited to violate the system's security policy.

     For example, software or an application that has code vulnerable to a buffer or flow exploit.